CtrlK

 Actionability

-All code examples are fully executable with proper imports, complete function bodies, and copy-paste ready patterns.
-The error handling table provides specific solutions for common issues, and the examples include necessary setup like SDK initialization and flush calls.
+All code examples are fully executable with proper imports, complete function bodies, and necessary setup/teardown (SDK initialization, flush calls).
+The error handling table provides specific solutions for common issues.
+Code is copy-paste ready across both TypeScript and Python.

 3 / 3